-Competency Brief Definition Engage In Practice- Clinical social workers rely on the scholarly literature to guide their informed Research practice, and they are aware of the most current evidence-informed and Research- practices.
-Practitioners of clinical social work are able to identify the informed Practice strengths and limitations of these practices and examine their applicability to marginalized populations.
-Assess Individuals, Clinical social workers understand the importance of the assessment Families, Groups, process and recognize that it is ongoing and that it directly informs their Organizations, and interventions.
-Clinical social workers value holistic assessment and Communities therefore use the bio-psycho-social-spiritual assessment process as well as analysis of clients' strengths and resiliencies, their coping skills, and their adaptation to traumatic and stressful life events in a full assessment.
-Intervene with Clinical social workers select effective modalities for intervention based Individuals, Families, on the extant research as well as the client's cultural background.
-Groups, Practitioners in clinical social work critically select, apply, and evaluate Organizations, and best practices and evidence-informed interventions; they value Communities collaboration with the client and other professionals to coordinate treatment plans.
+Competency Brief Definition Engage In Practice- informed Research and Research- informed Practice Clinical social workers rely on the scholarly literature to guide their practice, and they are aware of the most current evidence-informed practices.
+Practitioners of clinical social work are able to identify the strengths and limitations of these practices and examine their applicability to marginalized populations.
+Assess Individuals, Families, Groups, Organizations, and Communities Clinical social workers understand the importance of the assessment process and recognize that it is ongoing and that it directly informs their interventions.
+Clinical social workers value holistic assessment and therefore use the bio-psycho-social-spiritual assessment process as well as analysis of clients' strengths and resiliencies, their coping skills, and their adaptation to traumatic and stressful life events in a full assessment.
+Intervene with Individuals, Families, Groups, Organizations, and Communities Clinical social workers select effective modalities for intervention based on the extant research as well as the client's cultural background.
+Practitioners in clinical social work critically select, apply, and evaluate best practices and evidence-informed interventions; they value collaboration with the client and other professionals to coordinate treatment plans.